pratyushjain122/todo-list/README.md

 &nbsp;
 ### About 📓

-~ It is a simple project project based on HTML, CSS & JAVASCRIPT.
+~ It is a simple to-do list created using HTML, CSS & JS.

-~ User can make short task lists here.
+~ Users can make short task lists here.

 ~ When we check ✅ the box, a strike-through appears on the task to mark it as completed.